l-j-kim/cse15l-lab-reports/lab-report-3-week-6.md

 ![image](lab-report-3/compile-run.png)

 To make things more efficient, all the aforementioned commands in this section can be run at once by separating each command using a semicolon.
 The resulting command will look like this:
-> scp -r . cs15lsp22aaw@ieng6.ucsd.edu:~/markdown-parse; ssh cs15lsp22aaw@ieng6.ucsd.edu cd markdown-parse; javac -cp .:lib/junit-4.13.2.jar:lib/hamcrest-core-1.3.jar MarkdownParseTest.java; java -cp .:lib/junit-4.13.2.jar:lib/hamcrest-core-1.3.jar org.junit.runner.JUnitCore MarkdownParseTest
+> scp -r . markdown-parse ieng6:./markdown-parse; ssh cs15lsp22aaw@ieng6.ucsd.edu "cd markdown-parse; javac -cp .:lib/junit-4.13.2.jar:lib/hamcrest-core-1.3.jar MarkdownParseTest.java; java -cp .:lib/junit-4.13.2.jar:lib/hamcrest-core-1.3.jar org.junit.runner.JUnitCore MarkdownParseTest"

 The results of running this command can be seen below: